Janardhen/NodeJS_Intern_task/README.md

 # Intern_Challenge
 Worked on this as challenge to apply for intern as Full Stack Developer

-Update : Project was selected to offer me internship at Kyvor Genomics Incorporation but rejected as work availabilty was not working.
+Update : Project was selected to offer me internship at Kyvor Genomics Incorporation (2 selections in 37) but rejected as work availabilty was not working.

 # ReactJs based webpage.